 Wind Concerns Ontario is a coalition of individuals and grassroots citizen’s groups from across Ontario.
-Wind Concerns Ontario is incorporated with Industry Canada, and receives no funding other than membership fees and donations.We are a strictly volunteer organization and, save for legal advisors, rely on the dedicated work of members of citizen groups throughout Ontario.
+Wind Concerns Ontario is incorporated with Industry Canada, and receives no funding other than membership fees and donations.We are a strictly volunteer organization and, save for legal advisors and other consultants, rely on the dedicated work of members of citizen groups throughout Ontario.

 Our Leadership Team

 Board of Directors

 Wind Concerns Ontario has a Board consisting of seven members currently representing all areas of Ontario.